Intel Atom® x5-Z8350 Processor

 Max Resolution (HDMI) is the maximum resolution supported by the processor via the HDMI interface (24bits per pixel & 60Hz).
 System or device display resolution is dependent on multiple system design factors; actual resolution may be lower on your system.

-PCI Express (PCIe) Configurations describe the available PCIe lane configurations that can be used to link the PCH PCIe lanes to PCIe devices.
+PCI Express (PCIe) Configurations describe the available PCIe lane configurations that can be used to link to PCIe devices.

-A PCI Express (PCIe) lane consists of two differential signaling pairs, one for receiving data, one for transmitting data, and is the basic unit of the PCIe bus. # of PCI Express Lanes is the total number supported by the processor.
+A PCI Express (PCIe) lane consists of two differential signaling pairs, one for receiving data, one for transmitting data, and is the basic unit of the PCIe bus.
+Max # of PCI Express Lanes is the total number of supported lanes.

 USB (Universal Serial Bus) is an industry standard connection technology for attaching peripheral devices to a computer.